Keegz-dz/Genetic-Optimisation-Framework-for-Pixel-Precise-Image-Reconstruction/README.md

 # Genetic Optimization Framework for Pixel-Precise Image Reconstruction

-The **Genetic Optimization Framework for Pixel-Precise Image Reconstruction** is a custom implementation of a standard genetic algorithm tailored for the task of image reconstruction.
-Building upon classical genetic algorithm principles, this project integrates several improvements to efficiently evolve candidate solutions for reconstructing images at the pixel level.
-Our implementation includes enhancements such as checkpointing, streamlined mutation operations, and a responsive Streamlit UI for real-time visualization of the reconstruction process.
+The **Genetic Optimization Framework for Pixel-Precise Image Reconstruction** is a custom implementation of a genetic algorithm designed specifically for image reconstruction.
+Although based on standard genetic algorithm techniques, this framework adapts and refines conventional methods to efficiently evolve candidate solutions, achieving pixel-level reconstruction accuracy.

 ![Project Overview](assets/project-overview.png)

-This repository contains all the necessary scripts along with a Docker-based setup for easy installation and deployment.
+This repository contains all the scripts required for running inference through a Streamlit-based UI and includes a Docker setup for simplified deployment.

 ![Final Result](assets/Result.png)